kanaka/raft.js/research_class/paper.md

 #### 3.2.2 Differences between Raft and Raft.js

-The current Raft.js implemenation is based on "Consensus", Ongaro and implements most of the Raft algorithm including: leader election, log replication, safety, membership changes, client interaction, and read-only operation optimizations.
+The current Raft.js implementation is based on "Consensus", Ongaro and implements most of the Raft algorithm including: leader election, log replication, safety, membership changes, client interaction, and read-only operation optimizations.
 Log compaction and full client